wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linear-search.md

 ## Overview

 Lets say we have a linear data structure - array, linked list - and we need to search for a certain element.
-To search there are mainly two searching techniques, one being linear search.
+To search there are mainly two searching techniques, one being linear search and the other is [binary search](./binary-search).
 In linear search we traverse the whole array and then while traversing we check for the particular item.
-If there's a match then we return that position( we can return multiple positions too).
+If there's a match then we return that position (we can return multiple positions too by using an array or vector or by simply printing all the postions).

 <Tabs>
 <TabItem value="cpp" label="C++">